CommunicationLeadership

 Practice Giving and Receiving Feedback: Deliver feedback with clarity and compassion.
 Be specific about what needs improvement and offer guidance on how to achieve it.
 Equally important is being receptive to feedback about your leadership.
 Demonstrating a willingness to learn and grow sets a positive example for your team.

-Balance Assertiveness and Empathy: Women in leadership roles often face societal pressures to be nurturing and agreeable.
+Balance Assertiveness and Empathy: Women in leadership roles often face societal pressures to be nurturing and agreeable, while men are expected to express more empathy.
 Radical candor requires balancing these expectations with assertiveness.
 Embrace your authority and don’t shy away from making tough decisions or having difficult conversations.

 Lead by example: Model the behavior you want to see in your team.
 Be open about your own mistakes and learning experiences.
 This vulnerability can build trust and encourage others to embrace growth through feedback.